taggedzi/smilecms/README.md

 Use `smilecms new post|gallery|track <slug> --title "Display Title"` to scaffold content with the recommended metadata and directory layout before you start writing or dropping in media.

 Run `smilecms lint` when editing to catch missing alt text, broken media references, and other authoring issues before committing a full build.

+## Gallery Tagging and Captions

+- Captions are generated with a BLIP model (default: `Salesforce/blip-image-captioning-large`).
+- Tags are derived from the generated text using spaCy when available, with a rule-based fallback otherwise.
+No WD14/selected_tags.csv is required.
+- Cleanup includes dedupe, simple singularization, optional alias/stopword mapping via:
+  - `gallery/tag_aliases.json` — map variants/misspellings to canonical forms.
+  - `gallery/tag_stopwords.txt` — one term per line to drop generic/unwanted tags.

+spaCy installation options:
+- Default install already includes `spacy>=3.7`.
+- To install the English model at install time: `pip install -e .[spacy-en]`.
+- If the model is not present at runtime and internet is available, the build attempts to download `en_core_web_sm` automatically.
+In offline environments, the rule-based extractor is used instead.

 ## Content Layout & Workflows